As deep and dependable as a Pete Alonso fly ball in a home run derby, the Rewind returns.

 As reported by the Las Vegas Review-Journal, the Japanese-born masher of a league-high 33 homers is a massive liability for sportsbooks in the MVP race.
 At 3-1 as a pitcher and a gathering charisma dynamo – no matter what Stephen A. Smith says – he’s aiming right the trophy at the All-Star break.
 He was to start the All-Star Game as a pitcher and lead off on Tuesday.

-At William Hill in Las Vegas, for example, Ohtani opened the season at +6000 and is the favorite at -300 now.
-Worse for William Hill, someone laid $30,000 on him at +3000 to win $90,000.
+At Caesars in Las Vegas, for example, Ohtani opened the season at +6000 and is the favorite at -300 now.
+Worse for Caesars, someone laid $30,000 on him at +3000 to win $90,000.
 All told the sportsbook is in a million-dollar cold sweat now, with similar – if not less expensive – scenarios playing out nationally.

 We bet sportsbooks aren’t so bummed there’s no legal sports betting in California right now.